245 Years of Excellence | 3rd MLG Marines and Sailors celebrate the Marine Corps Birthday

-U.S. Marine Corps Sgt.
-Maj.
-David West, sergeant major of Combat Logistics Regiment 37, 3rd Marine Logistics Group (MLG), cuts the cake at Camp Kinser, Okinawa, Japan, Nov.
+U.S. Marine Corps First Sgt.
+Joshua Celis, Headquarters Company first sergeant with Combat Logistics Regiment 37, 3rd Marine Logistics Group (MLG), stands before his Marines at Camp Kinser, Okinawa, Japan, Nov.
 9, 2020.
 This year Marines across the 3rd MLG celebrated the Marine Corps’ 245th birthday in unique ways in order to adhere to COVID-19 mitigation procedures while still practicing the time honored traditions.
 3rd MLG, based out of Okinawa, Japan, is a forward deployed combat unit that serves as III Marine Expeditionary Force’s comprehensive logistics and combat service support backbone for operations throughout the Indo-Pacific area of responsibility.
 (U.S. Marine Corps Photo by Cpl.
 Ryan Harvey)

 |Date Taken: